MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-database.md

 If you are an administrator or if you would like to provide information to the administrator to create a Dataverse database, see [Add a Microsoft Dataverse database](https://docs.microsoft.com/power-platform/admin/create-database).

-## Create a Microsoft Dataverse Database in Power Automate Desktop
+## Create a Microsoft Dataverse database in Power Automate Desktop

 Administrators can create a Microsoft Dataverse database in Power Automate Desktop.
-After logging in with an administrator account, select "Create database".
+After installing Power Automate Desktop, log in with an administrator account and select "Create database".

    ![Create dataverse database admin](../media/create-database/freeorg-create-db.png)